AUW Management & Administrative Operations

 In addition to her leadership role on the faculty, Beena teaches an introductory course on psychology.

-Naznin Sultana, Director of Finance & HR
+Naznin Sultana, Director of Finance

 Ms. Sultana is a qualified Chartered Accountant and a member of the Institute of Chartered Accountants of Bangladesh (ICAB).
 She did her CA articleship with one of the leading CA firm of the country “KPMG Rahman Rahman Huq”, a member firm of the ‘BIG 4’.
 She obtained 9th place in the order of merit in obtaining her bachelor’s degree.
 She is also a certified income tax practitioner (ITP) and a member of Chittagong Taxes Bar Association (CTBA).
 Besides, she is a social activist, motivational speaker and engaged as an advisor of Mirsarai Education Society.
-She is an honorary member of Chittagong Regional Committee of the Institute of Chartered Accountants of Bangladesh (ICAB).
+She is the Secretary of Chittagong Regional Committee of the Institute of Chartered Accountants of Bangladesh (ICAB).

 Over the 15 years of her career, Ms. Sultana worked in diversified areas of accounts, finance, audit, compliance and administration, donor management.
 Before starting with AUW, she served as the key finance person in the Independent University of Chittagong and in a leading national NGO.